 In the same context, Mr. Mahmoud Rashed, the head manager of human rights in the league of Arab states, stressed the necessity of updating the Arab human rights convention in order to go with the current international changes, as well as the challenges & threats facing the region.
 These challenges _as he said_ call for a comprehensive reform that can improve the Arab regional system by moving it from a state of recession to a state of action.

-In his speech in the conference, Mr. Farag Feneish, the senior commissioner for human rights, gave special attention to the necessity of revising the Arab human rights convention, & particularly in the points that contradict with the standards set in the international covenants, especially in fields like economic & social rights.
+In his speech in the Forum, Mr. Farag Feneish, the senior commissioner for human rights, gave special attention to the necessity of revising the Arab human rights convention, & particularly in the points that contradict with the standards set in the international covenants, especially in fields like economic & social rights.
 In addition to the absence of a proper mechanism to keep the convention effective & monitor abuses.

 Mr. Abdel Aziz Banany, the head of the euro Mediterranean network for human rights, gave his speech on behalf of the network & the international federation for human rights, in which he stressed the importance of creating a regional system for protecting human rights.
 He argued that this system should follow the international standards for human rights, which could never be sacrificed in the name of “cultural privacy”, which contradicts with the principles appreciated by Islam.
 Creating an effective regional mechanism for protecting human rights _he added_ is difficult to be accomplished without ratifying the international conventions in this regard, & implementing them in reality.

-In the first session of the conference, there were many discussions regarding the strategies of democratic movement in the Arab world facing both, the imperial project on one hand, & the despotic regimes on the other hand.
+In the first session of the Forum, there were many discussions regarding the strategies of democratic movement in the Arab world facing both, the imperial project on one hand, & the despotic regimes on the other hand.

 In a paper prepared by Dr. Mohammed Alsayed Said, the head deputy of Al Ahram center for political & strategic studies, he argued that the Arab despotic regimes are remaining on the same track of despotism & tyranny without any real improvement, which increases doubts in the possibility of reaching an Arab convention for protecting human rights.
 Dr. Said added that the war on Iraq has shed the light on huge differences that do exist among the forces who are looking forward to achieving democracy _in the context of the new colonial attacks.
 In this regard, there were divisions among three groups.
 The 1st group preferred to ally with the authoritarian regimes in facing imperialism & Islamic extremists.
 The 2nd group allied with imperialists against the despotism of the state.
 Finally, the third group found it better to ally with Islamic extremists in facing both, imperialism & state despotism.
 Al said then emphasized the necessity of integrating all democratic forces in the political field around an independent strategy that seeks to put an end to political contradictions on democratic bases, free from both, state despotism & political & totalitarian Islam.